-His works have also appeared in the Philippine Daily Inquirer, Rappler, Sunstar Davao, Philippines Graphic, Lagunlón: Anthology of 21st Century Filipino Crime and Mystery Fiction, Rambutan Literary, Cotabato Literary Journal, and many more.
-Currently, he is working on a poetry book entitled “The Thing with Feathers.”
+His works have also appeared in the Philippine Daily Inquirer, Rappler, Sunstar Davao, Philippines Graphic, Lagunlón: Anthology of 21st Century Filipino Crime and Mystery Fiction, and Rambutan Literary, among others.

 Mike Gomez has taught literature, arts, and technical writing at the University of the Philippines Mindanao.
 He has also worked as a copywriter and editor for various institutions and projects both in the Philippines and abroad.
 Other project involvements include working as a layout artist and editor for a book project for a Japanese university.

 Previously, he worked as a content specialist in the communications and promotions office of the Ateneo de Davao University.

 His stories have also appeared in the Philippines Graphic, Philippine Speculative Fiction, TRASH: A Southeast Asian Urban Anthology, Fiction International, and Ilahas Literary Journal.
 He has received the Palanca Award for the full-length play.

 With our strict adherence to high-quality writing, Travel Lens strives to produce compelling, factual, and accurate articles.